FREVA-CLINT/freva/docs/source/FrevaCli.rst

     different meaning (normally it will try to match files with that name) to turn that off you can use backslash \ (key=\*) or use quotes (key='*').

-In some cases it might be useful to know how much files are found in the databrowser for certain search constraints.
+In some cases it might be useful to know how many files are found in the databrowser for certain search constraints.
 In such cases you can use the ``count`` flag to count the number of *found* files instead of getting the files themselves.